fluca1978/fluca1978.github.io/projects.md

 As of December 2017 I also do little contributions to the **[Perl 6 documentation repository](https://github.com/perl6/doc)**.

 *More in general I tend to keep all my projects on [GitHub](https://github.com/fluca1978), so go [check there!](https://github.com/fluca1978)*.
+I also have an account on [GitLab](https://gitlab.com/fluca1978) and I'm considering moving to that hosting service.

 # Conferences, Seminars, etc.